Wel2018/learn-cpp-rezero/README.md

 - Editor: vscode
 - C++ standard: C++17

+## Contributing

+Welcome all friends who are interested in C++ to ⭐ star this project, your support is the biggest motivation for me to continue updating!
+Due to my level and energy are limited, the blogs and related code may have inadequacies and errors, welcome to ask questions and discussion in ⁉ [Issues](https://github.com/Wel2018/learn-cpp-rezero/issues), also welcome to **Pull Requests** when you make sure which are not already open.

 ## References

 - [C++ reference](https://en.cppreference.com/w/)
 - [Boost C++ Libraries](https://www.boost.org/doc/libs/1_80_0/)

 ## License

 MIT License (for more details, see the [license file](LICENSE))